Dadaauth/GIST-Backend/README.md

-# social-net
+# GIST-API
-The social net portfolio project
+The GIST social networking application API

 ## TODO:
     -> Create a testing database and a development database seperately from the production database